redpesk-common/modbus-binding/docs/3-configuration.md

 The `config-samples` directory contains multiple examples.
 `eastron-sdm72d.json` uses serial Modbus, the others use Ethernet Modbus.
-All the examples are not exactly ready-to-use.

 A proper working config is actually a binder config.
 It should have some metadata as show in the "config schema" section below.
-You can then add the Modbus-specific bits in the `binding/modbus` object of the config.
+You can then add the Modbus-specific bits in the `binding/modbus` array of the config (if there's only one, it can be directly an object instead of an array of one object).
 There are samples of this object in the sections after "config schema".

+If you want to communicate with multiple RTUs over the same serial link/device, you have to specify a global URI at the same level as `metadata` and `modbus` in the JSON config.
+The URI must not be present in the configuration section of the RTUs which should use this URI (in other words, the global URI is used only when no URI is specified at the RTU level).

+If you want to communicate over multiple serial links, each having multiple RTUs, you must run a binding instance per serial link.
+If other serial links than the global one are connected to only one RTU, you can keep specifying the URI in the according RTU configuration.

 ### modbus-binding config schema